 Photo from Visayas State University last December 2016.

 As a freshman, I have yet to visit Visayas State University (VSU) Main Campus.
-Nonetheless, I do know of certain traditions that the school celebrates during holiday seasons.
+Nonetheless, I do know of certain traditions that the school celebrates during the holiday seasons.

 One of which is the Christmas lighting ceremony.

 It is an annual tradition which started in 2007.
 The ceremony marks the beginning of the Yuletide season at VSU where Christmas symbols like the Belen, Christmas tree, Santa Claus, and other ornaments and lights embellish the campus.
-This is one of the few examples how light pollution can deceive the night sky's space aesthetic.
+This is one of the few examples of how light pollution can deceive the night sky's space aesthetic.
 The sky will seem to be pitch black above all the Christmas holiday lights that adorned the university's area.